Average Reaction Time by Age

 | Pro FPS player | 120-180ms |

 If you play FPS games seriously, the 175-200ms competitive range is genuinely within reach.
 The pros haven't hit some genetic ceiling you can't approach.
 Most of that gap comes down to practice volume, sleep quality, and hardware.
+In games that also reward high clicking speed, like Minecraft PvP, reaction time and CPS compound each other.
 You're probably not optimizing all three of those as deliberately as they are.
 That's where the gap actually lives.

 What Counts as a Good Reaction Time?